Ostomates shouldn’t be afraid to talk about sex. So let’s start.

-It’s important to remember that sometimes it takes a little time for full function to return as nerves and tissue heals.
-I’ve read that in many cases doctors will tell patients that it may take up to two years after surgery to regain full function of our sex organs.
+It’s important to remember that sometimes it takes a little time for the full function to return as nerves and tissue heals.
+I’ve read that in many cases, doctors will tell patients that it may take up to two years after surgery to regain full function of our sex organs.

 Some of these challenges may need some form of therapy, including medication, hormone therapy, or implants.
 I would highly suggest speaking to your doctor if you’d had any trouble like this after surgery.